dbieber/davidbieber.com/hugo/content/snippets/2021-01-02-spaced-repetition-in-roam-research.md

 **Enhanced Template**

 You can [access the enhanced version of the template here](https://pastebin.com/zvjFKZAb).
-It includes more Leitner boxes and the move complicated schedule.
+It includes more Leitner boxes and the more complicated schedule.
 To use it, simply paste it into a new page in Roam Research, e.g. "Spaced Repetition".

 ## Spaced Repetition Alternatives